wonderwhy-er/FullStack-TypeScript-Seed/README.md

 For server we compile TypeScript using typescript compiler to commonjs format(aka many files are generated)

-For browser we compile TypeScript to AMD format using WebPack and ts-loader WebPack handles our CommonJS style TypeScript dependencies including one from node_modules and bundles + source maps are generated
+For browser we compile TypeScript to AMD format using WebPack and ts-loader.
+WebPack handles our CommonJS style TypeScript dependencies including one from node_modules and bundles + source maps are generated.

 End result is that in middle folder we have code used on server and client.
 But its compiled differently to client and server.
-Still considering source maps we can debug it as TypeScript which results in experiance of having same code on server and client
+Still considering source maps we can debug it as TypeScript which results in experiance of having same code on server and client.

 # Unit tests
 Can be stored anywhere in the src folder with names *.test.ts